-Hilton’s Heritage Garden is a project we aim to launch in 2021 with an initial consultation phase, to gain community support and raise engagement with local sustainability efforts, commencing February 2020.
+Hilton’s Heritage Garden and Community Hub is a project we aim to launch in 2021 with an initial consultation phase, to gain community support and raise engagement with local sustainability efforts, commencing November 2021.
 Hilton Outdoor Sports Centre will consist of three exciting projects revolving around food, heritage, and sport.

 Community Edible Garden